raejohnston/raejohnston/_posts/2023-02-18-ABC-of-UX-C-is-for-card-sorting.md

 - Closed, where the researcher defines the terms in advance.
 You can do a card sort using only a pen and paper, Miro, or any kind of whiteboarding software, so it’s a low-cost option to use early in the process before wireframes or any kind of coding begins.
 However, with a large group of participants, it can be challenging to collate the results in a way that is actionable and meaningful.
 This is where digital tools can help – our upcomin user testing platform, UserZoom, has a card sort analysis feature.

-You can find out more about card sorting here.